-Calm, cool and collected, the color blue is a decorating win-win: not only does it make a beautiful base for a scheme but it’s scientifically proven to be a subconsciously calming shade, making you relax without even realising it.
+Calm, cool and collected, the color blue is a decorating win-win: not only does it make a beautiful base for your decorating ideas, but it’s scientifically proven to be a subconsciously calming shade, making you relax without even realizing it.

 There are, however, rules to stick to when decorating with blue if you want to get your space just right.
 Here, we break them down to give you the key to interior design success.

 Decorating with blue: interior designers' expert tricks

 Get decorating with blue spot on by choosing the right tone for your rooms, and picking complementary colors that really work to make the most of your chosen blue.
 These are our top tips.

 If you're looking for room inspiration, go to blue room ideas gallery for just that.